 3) Jesus Christ, of virgin birth, possessed both human and divine natures.
 He died to

-that Jesus Christ died for their sins, and c) recognize Jesus to be their Lord and Savior.
-Faith is the
+Jesus Christ died for their sins, and c) recognize Jesus to be their Lord and Savior.
+Faith is the sole and

-to the world and within the church body, serve and minister to other believers through the exercise of
+world and within the church body, serve and minister to other believers through the exercise of their spiritual

 and have the confidence that Christianity is not a false belief.